pattonsgirl/Spring2021-CEG3120/Projects/Project4/README.md

 - Create GitHub Actions secrets named AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to store the values for your Amazon IAM access key
 - Set up GitHub workflow that pushes image to ECR, comment out ECS related sections
     - Using workflow templated here: https://docs.github.com/en/actions/guides/deploying-to-amazon-elastic-container-service
-- Optional: install AWS CLI and play with using commands to play with your AWS account
 - Instructions to configure AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html
-        - You can't make an IAM user, so you'll need to pull up yours, see below
-    - How to get IAM user credentials
-        - Sign in to AWS Educate, click our classroom - don't click AWS Console
-        - Click other blue button for account details.
-In here, you'll find the credentials for AWS CLI
-    - Guide update incoming
+    - You will need AWS CLI so that you can interact with an account that _can_ use ECR and ECS (I disabled your ability to log into the web interface using these credentials)
+    - Credential notes are located in Pilot -> Content -> Projects
+    - Create ECR Repository from CLI:
+        - Replace `w###aaa` with your w# so we can tell things apart
+        - `aws ecr create-repository --repository-name ceg3120/w###aaa --region us-east-1`

 ## Part 3: Milestone due 4/23
 - Add ECS components to workflow